 Despite the increasing number of recovered cases, concern regarding the detection of COVID-19 pulmonary sequelae is increasing.
-Impulse oscillometry (IOS) is tool for evaluating the mechanical properties of the respiratory system because it requires little cooperation from the patient and does not require vigorous respiratory efforts (which can emit large amounts of aerosols).
-Among imaging methods, lung ultrasound (LUS) has gained popularity during the COVID-19 pandemic because it is a mobile, fast, noninvasive, low-cost, portable technology that does not use radiation.
+Impulse oscillometry (IOS) is tool for evaluating the mechanical properties of the respiratory system because it requires less cooperation from the patient and does not require vigorous respiratory efforts.
+Among imaging methods, lung ultrasound (LUS) has gained popularity during the COVID-19 pandemic because it is a fast, noninvasive, portable technology that does not use radiation.